Thanks to our straight-forward processes and highly-trained personnel,

 In a highly competitive market, we pride ourselves on our 30-year history.
 We have grown steadily, one client at a time.

 The true measure of our success: our clients never leave us

-The localization process has three basic steps:
+The localization process consists of three basic steps:

 On the technical front, website localization differs from conventional translation in a number of ways.
 Websites are often built around different types of documents and formats, and include various degrees of programming.
 Advanced graphics and animation are also part of the mix.
-And websites often incorporate databases or content management systems (CMS) that include large quantities of data on products or services.
+In addition, websites often incorporate databases or content management systems (CMS) that include large quantities of data on products or services.
 All these complex elements require expertise that goes beyond linguistics and translation.

-So when it comes to translating online content, you need to rely on professionals.
+As you can see, when it comes to translating online content, you need to rely on professionals.
 Textualis uses the most advanced localization software to isolate content to be translated without affecting any of the underlying code, and deliver translated material in the exact same format as the original.
 Our project managers and translators understand how web content is designed and have the experience and the technology necessary to handle any project.